 Many of these are present in games, but more on that later.
 Current trends in educational psychology draw attention not only to cognitive development, but also the students’ motivation and preference as the fundamental factors in fostering effective learning and achievement.

-Lack of motivation, a significant barrier to academic success that exhibits itself through feelings of frustration and annoyance students experience, hinders productivity, and wellbeing in the long run.
-Several factors influence the motivational level in learning, such as the ability to believe in the effort, the unawareness of the worth and characteristic of the academic tasks (Legault et al., 2006).
+Lack of motivation, a significant barrier to academic success that exhibits itself through feelings of frustration and annoyance, hinders productivity and wellbeing in the long run.
+Several factors influence the motivational level in learning, such as the ability to believe in the effort, the unawareness of the worth, and characteristics of the academic tasks (Legault, Green-Demers, & Pelletier, 2006).

-The following section discusses the intrinsic and extrinsic motivation and other related theories in learning motivation in detail.
+The following section discusses intrinsic and extrinsic motivation and other related theories in learning motivation.

 Theories of Motivation in Education

-Motivation itself has a vast scope to cater for, and several motivational theories are relevant to the learning domain.
+Motivation itself has a vast scope, and several motivational theories are relevant to the learning domain.
 The following theories contribute to the essential outcomes of the learning process without being dependent on any other theories in the education domain:

-According to Ryan and Deci, intrinsic motivation defines an activity done for its own sake without the anticipation of external rewards and out of a sense of the sheer satisfaction it provides (2000).
+According to Ryan and Deci (2000), intrinsic motivation defines an activity done for its own sake without the anticipation of external rewards and out of a sense of the sheer satisfaction it provides.

-The right level of challenge, coupled with adequate skills, sense of control, curiosity, and fantasy, are some key factors that can trigger intrinsic motivation.
-And when combined with will power and positive attitude, these elements can help sustain motivation over time.
+The right level of challenge, adequate skills, sense of control, curiosity, and fantasy are some key factors that can trigger intrinsic motivation.
+When combined with willpower and a positive attitude, these elements can help sustain motivation over time.

 Some studies show that intrinsic motivation and academic achievement share significant and positive correlates (Pérez-López & Contero, 2013).
-Intrinsic motivation can direct students to participate in academic activities to experience the fun, the challenge, and the novelty away from any external pressure or compulsion and without expectations of rewards (Ryan, & Deci, 2000).
+Intrinsic motivation can direct students to participate in academic activities to experience the fun, challenge, and novelty away from any external pressure or compulsion and without expectations of rewards (Ryan & Deci, 2000).

 Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.

-In contrast, extrinsic motivation describes activities students engage in while anticipating rewards, be it in the form of good grades or recognition, or out of compulsion and fear of punishment (Tohidi, & Jabbari, 2021).
+In contrast, extrinsic motivation describes activities students engage in while anticipating rewards, be they in the form of good grades or recognition, or out of compulsion and fear of punishment (Tohidi & Jabbari, 2012).

 Motivation can be cultivated extrinsically at the initial stage, particularly when it comes to activities that are not inherently interesting, as long as the ultimate goal is to transform it into intrinsic motivation as the learning process unfolds.
 The rationale for this has to do with a short shelf life and a potential dependence on rewards.

-It is no easy undertaking to guide students to learn how to be highly motivated, to face the challenges, understand the process, and to be able to apply their new-found knowledge in real-life circumstances.
+It is no easy undertaking to guide students to learn how to be highly motivated, face challenges, understand the process, and be able to apply their newfound knowledge in real-life circumstances.

-Here autonomy is related to volition and independence, and competence is associated with the feeling of effectiveness and self-confidence in pursuing and accomplish academic tasks.
-Relatedness provides the feeling of safety and connectedness to the learning environment where such enables and enhances students’ academic performance and motivation (Ulstad, et al., 2016).
+Here, autonomy is related to volition and independence, and competence is associated with the feeling of effectiveness and self-confidence in pursuing and accomplishing academic tasks.
+Relatedness provides the feeling of safety and connectedness to the learning environment, where students’ academic performance and motivation are enabled and enhanced (Ulstad, Halvari, Sorebo, Deci, 2016).